vishalbalaji/trpc-svelte-query-adapter/README.md

 - `createServerInfiniteQuery`
 - `createServerQueries`

-As for these procedures, you can refer to the [SvelteKit and SSR](#sveltekit-and-ssr)  section.
+As for these procedures, you can refer to the [Server-Side Query Pre-Fetching](#server-side-query-pre-fetching) section.

 ## Usage